ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 Cool, so we know why gas and wallets exist.
 Thanks to our robot butler and the validators, we can safely send trains and prevent robberies.

-We want to mint NFTs, but which train station mints NFTs?
-No train station mints NFTs.
-Complex tasks are handled by a new kind of building in Platinum-Eth: **Factories**.
+EOAs can do simple things like store balances, but how can we do complex things like mint NFTs?
+Let's intorduce a new building to our railway network: **Factories**.
+Smart contracts are like factories because they take in material, and output a result.

 ### [Smart Contracts](/almanacPosts/smartContracts)

-A smart contract is the OTHER type of account.
-Here is the difference: while an EOA can be represented as a **balance** associated with an **address**, a FACTORY can be represented as **executable code** associated with an **address**.
+A smart contract is the other type of account.
+The difference is that while an EOA can be represented as a **balance** associated with an **address**, a smart contract is represented as **executable code** associated with an **address**.

-To execute the code, just send a transaction to the smart contract's address.
+Code is executed by sending a transaction to the smart contract's address.
 Let's dive in!

 ### [Transactions](/almanacPosts/transactions)